josephg/egwalker-paper/reg-text.typ

 == Mapping indexes to character IDs

-In the event graph, insertion and deletion operations specify the index at which they apply; in order to update eg-walker's internal state, we need to map these to the correct record in the sequence.
+In the event graph, insertion and deletion operations specify the index at which they apply.
+In order to update eg-walker's internal state, we need to map these indexes to the correct record in the sequence - based on the state at $s_p$.
-Moreover, to produce the transformed operations, we need to map the positions of these internal records back to indexes again.
+Moreover, to produce the transformed operations, we need to map the positions of these internal records back to indexes again - this time based on the state at $s_e$.

 A simple but inefficient algorithm would be: to apply a $italic("Delete")(i)$ operation we iterate over the sequence of records and pick the $i$th record with a prepare state of $s_p = mono("Ins")$ (i.e., the $i$th among the characters that are visible in the prepare state, which is the document state in which the operation should be interpreted).
 Similarly, to apply $italic("Insert")(i, c)$ we skip over $i - 1$ records with $s_p = mono("Ins")$ and insert the new record after the last skipped record (if there have been concurrent insertions at the same position, we may also need to skip over some records with $s_p = mono("NotInsertedYet")$, as determined by the list CRDT's insertion ordering).